(ROMAN EMPERORS, PROSPERITY and DECLINE – continued)

 and a "good" emperor devoted to his work.

 there were disasters, including the eruption of Vesuvius.

 but impatient and fearful.

 Titus was succeeded by his thirty year-old brother, Domitian, younger than Titus by eleven years.
-Domitian was a good administrator who skillfully managed the state's finances and contributed more to public construction.
+Domitian skillfully managed the state's finances and contributed more to public construction.
 He insisted on each individual being protected by law, and he was concerned with morality.
 He wanted senators and their families and the equites (families of wealth from commerce) to behave according to accepted moral standards and to avoid scandals.
 He severely punished Vestal Virgins who had given into the temptation of sexual intercourse.
 He drove prostitutes from Rome's streets and enforced a law against what was considered unnatural sexual practices, including homosexuality.
 In the interest of children he outlawed their castration, which had been the practice of some religious cults.
 And he sought to end the buying and selling of eunuchs.

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.